oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Blinding Claim Names {#blinding-claim-names}

-SD-JWT ensures that names of claims that are selectively disclosable are blinded.
+SD-JWT ensures that names of claims that are selectively disclosable are always blinded.
 This prevents an attacker from learning the names of the disclosable claims.
 However, the names of the claims that are not disclosable are not blinded.
 This includes the keys of objects that themselves are not blinded, but contain disclosable claims.
 This limitation